 For information about semester- and year-long funding support, please see our page on Fellowships and Grants.

-Should a graduate student exhaust the $500.00 allowance and successfully obtain funding external to the department, the graduate student may request an additional $500.00 from the department.
-Requests for additional funding will be approved by the Chair on a case-by-case basis.
+Should a graduate student exhaust the $500.00 allowance and successfully obtain funding external to the department, the graduate student may request an additional $400.00 Blickle Travel Grant from the department.
+Requests for additional funding will be approved by the Chair on a case-by-case and first come, first served basis.

 For each Ohio State Department of English graduate student in funding receiving an MLA interview, the Department of English will offer flight and hotel funding for a total of two years when that graduate student is on the job market.
 Reimbursement of the flight and hotel expenses will be based on reasonable and actual expenses supported by original, itemized receipts.
 University travelers should incur the lowest reasonable travel expenses and exercise care to avoid impropriety and/or the appearance of impropriety.
 The University considers “reasonable” business travel dates to be one day prior to the interview(s) and one day after the interview(s), and travel is directly to/from the MLA city.
 Requests for MLA interview reimbursement for graduate students no longer in funding, and for associated faculty, will be reviewed by the Chair on a case-by-case basis, in consultation with the Director of Graduate Studies.